Brought to you by Liverpool John Moores University & the Liverpool Centre for Advanced Policing Studies

 This small, pioneering movement was followed by the establishment of the Liverpool Institute and School of Art and the Liverpool Nautical College, and in 1900 Irene Mabel Marsh opened the IM Marsh campus.
 These organisations together laid the foundations for Liverpool John Moores University, an institution that has grown and flourished and continues to provide opportunities for all.

 Today, with a vibrant community of 25,000 students from over 100 countries world-wide, 2,500 staff and 250 degree courses, Liverpool John Moores University is one of the largest, most dynamic and forward-thinking universities in the UK.

-The Security Studies programme is delivered by the Liverpool Centre for Advanced Policing Studies at Liverpool John Moores University.
+The Security Studies programme is delivered and validated by the Liverpool Centre for Advanced Policing Studies at Liverpool John Moores University.
 The university combines professionally recognised qualifications with innovative and socially orientated courses.
 The centre has an outstanding reputation for research, with academic staff contributing regularly to industry journals, advisory groups, governmental policy, as well gaining regular public exposure through the press and broadcast media.

 Read more about Liverpool John Moores University here

 About the Liverpool Centre for Advanced Policing Studies

 Established in 2015, the Liverpool Centre for Advanced Policing Studies (LCAPS) has a wealth of professional, practical and academic experience.
 LCAPS uses this experience to conduct research and provide training within the fields of policing, crime prevention and allied security professions.

 The Liverpool Centre for Advanced Policing Studies brings together research-active staff from across the University.